projectatomic/atomic-enterprise-training/README.md

 [//]: # (- Web console and project basics)
 [//]: # (- Rollback / Activate)
 [//]: # (- Templates/Quickstarts from the console)
+[//]: # (- "integration" / webhooks)

 [The specific documentation is here.](eap-latest-setup.md)

+# Old Information
+The following info is provided for historical purposes only.
+It is no longer relevant, and may not even work

 ## Early Access Program based on OSO beta3
 The following is an overview of the Atomic Enterprise (AE) features covered in